mikhailOlson/Soul/Soul/docs/Nim.md

 ## Conclusion

-Nim provides an ideal foundation for Soul's ambitious goals of universal hardware control.
+Haxe/Nim provides an ideal foundation for Soul's ambitious goals of universal hardware control.
 Its combination of high-performance compilation, deterministic memory management, and multi-target support aligns perfectly with Soul's vision of being the "Master Compiler" for real-world systems.

 **With Rust and .NET integration**, Soul achieves the ultimate tri-language architecture:

 🛡️ **Memory Safety** (Rust) for critical control systems
-⚡ **Cross-Platform Performance** (Nim) for diverse hardware
+⚡ **Cross-Platform Performance** (Haxe/Nim) for diverse hardware
 🌐 **Enterprise & AI Integration** (.NET) for industrial connectivity

 This multi-language integration represents the pinnacle of strategic alignment, accelerating Soul's development while providing the robust, multi-faceted foundation needed for controlling the physical world with uncompromising technical excellence.
 Soul becomes not just a programming language, but a comprehensive platform for safe, intelligent, and scalable real-world system control.